dongludeeplearning/wsigngen/README.md

 ## Getting started

-This code was tested on `Ubuntu 18.04.5 LTS` and requires:
+This code was tested on `"Ubuntu 20.04.5 LTS` and requires:

 * Python 3.7
 * conda3 or miniconda3